Cantara/devops/pull_deploy/linux/README.md

 # The why of this
 This is a CI setup that uses the configservice project as an example.
-All the variables are contained within [var.sh] and can easily be changed to adapt to another project.
+All the variables are contained within [vars.sh](vars.sh) and can easily be changed to adapt to another project.

 # Running it
 1. Run `./updateDocker.sh` and this will: